Sisi Rondina: Professional

 Rondina and Bernadeth Pons of Petron Sprint 4T won the championship of the 2017 Philippine SuperLiga Beach Challenge Cup and Rondina was awarded the Most Valuable Player.
 With the Petron Blaze Spikers, she won the 2017 PSL All-Filipino Conference gold medal and the 2017 PSL Grand Prix Conference silver medal.

 The Rondina-Pons tandem successfully defended their title for Petron in the 2018 Philippine Super Liga Beach Challenge Cup.

 In 2018, Rondina alongside Dzi Gervacio represented the Philippines in the 2018 FIVB Beach Volleyball World Tour Manila Open and made it into the quarterfinals.

-In 2019, the tandem of Rondina-Pons was one the representatives of the Philippines in the 2019 Southeast Asian Games Beach Volleyball Tournament where they won bronze together with Dzi Gervacio and Dji Rodriguez and 2019 FIVB Beach Volleyball World Tour Boracay Open.
+In 2019, the tandem of Rondina-Pons was one the representatives of the Philippines in the 2019 Southeast Asian Games Beach Volleyball Tournament where they won bronze together with Dzi Gervacio and Dij Rodriguez and 2019 FIVB Beach Volleyball World Tour Boracay Open.

+Personal life

+Rondina married volleyball player Ronniel Rosales at a church ceremony in Tiaong, Quezon on June 20, 2026.